 This fixed-ratio approach can work well because most farmers and other rural landowners are generally not interested in seeing their land developed, but instead want the ability to sell off an occasional lot, as needed or desired.
-In the Town of Onondaga, this fixed-ratio approach can satisfy landowners' desire to sell occasional lots, while protecting the agricultural land resource.
+In the Town of Cicero, this fixed-ratio approach can satisfy landowners' desire to sell occasional lots, while protecting the agricultural land resource.

-The Town of Onondaga should consider the adoption of reduced development densities in the R-C Residential and Country zoning district, coupled with adopting the fixed ratio zoning concept, to better protect agricultural land assets in the Town.
+The Town of Cicero should consider the adoption of reduced development densities in the Agricultural (AG) zoning district, coupled with adopting the fixed ratio zoning concept, to better protect agricultural land assets in the Town of Cicero.

-As currently written, the Town of Onondaga Land Subdivision Regulations does not permit cluster or conservation subdivisions within the town, outside the Planned Residential District and Planned Residential Community District.
-These types of subdivision can be effective means of providing opportunities for residential development, while protecting agricultural lands and ecologically sensitive lands in rural areas.
-Historically, cluster subdivision design has been associated with attached housing (townhouse developments in built-up suburban areas).
+Town of Cicero Land Subdivision Regulations permit cluster subdivisions within the town (Section 185-26).
+These types of subdivision can be effective means of providing opportunities for residential development, while protecting agricultural lands and ecologically sensitive lands.
+Cluster subdivision design is often associated with higher density suburban townhouse development.
+The conservation subdivision however has become a useful growth management tool in rural areas where development often takes the form of smaller scale low density single-family residential development.

-The conservation subdivision has become a useful growth management tool that can permit smaller scale low single-family density residential development in rural areas.
-It utilizes the placement careful of individual homes on smaller lots within a site and can be effective tool an for protecting agricultural lands, environmentally sensitive areas, and rural character.
-The
+A conservation subdivision utilizes the careful placement of individual homes on smaller lots within a site and can be an effective tool for protecting agricultural lands, environmentally sensitive areas and rural character.
+Through more flexible lot dimensional standards, as well as street design provisions that permit narrower, low speed and low-volume private lanes to access multiple homes, conservation subdivisions can provide development opportunities for farmers and other owners of large tracts of land, while preserving rural character and the agricultural land base.